nbarendt/obx-2026/GUIDE.md

 Our rental sits **oceanfront at Milepost 8**, on the Beach Road (Virginia Dare Trail) in **central Kill Devil Hills**.

 *(This guide is public — the street address, the property name, and door codes are deliberately kept out of it.
-Everyone in the group already has those from the the rental company confirmation.)*
+Everyone in the group already has those from the rental company confirmation.)*

 - **Milepost 8 is the sweet spot** — the most convenient stretch on the Outer Banks for reaching everything north (Kitty Hawk, Duck, Corolla) and south (Nags Head, Manteo, Bodie Island, Hatteras).
 - Private pool, hot tub, an **elevator** (helpful for grandparents and hauling gear), and a **private walkway straight to the beach** — no road to cross.